š šÆš² #28: A rich Jamaican short story collection

 Many of the female characters in this collection challenge what is expected of them by rebelling against imposed gender norms.
 We see these women marry for convenience, explore their sexualities, and opt not to have children.
 One of my favourite stories in the collection is On Shelf, in which an unmarried teacher called Doreen tries to force a relationship with a Jamaican man living in America, despite clear warning signs that he may not be the one for her.

-How to Love a Jamaican by Alexia Arthurs (Pan Macmillan, 2018)
+How to Love a Jamaican by Alexia Arthurs (Ballantine Books, 2018)

 More books by Jamaican authors